tomohisaota/BTKInjector/README.md

 ### Subclass BTKInjectorProviderBase
 Just like Factory, you can subclass BTKInjectorProviderBase to write your own provider class.

+# Circular dependency
+If two components depends on each other in **intialize sequence**, BTKInjector cannot create object.
+Chicken or egg problem.

+Circular dependency after object intialization is totally fine.
+So inject Provider instead of Instance whereever possible.

-# Looking for more powerful DI framework?
+# Looking for more powerful framework?
 BTKInjector is designed for simplicity.

 If you're looking for more powerful DI framework, [Typhoon Framework](http://www.typhoonframework.org) may be the right choice.